 Vitamin D in Mushrooms

-Only Monterey offers a full line of mushrooms high in vitamin D. By exposing our mushrooms to UV-B light for a very short period of time, we assist the mushroom into producing very precise levels of vitamin D in a completely natural way.
-As a result, mushrooms can easily provide 100% of the recommended value of vitamin D. Mushrooms are the only source of vitamin D in the produce aisle and one of very few non-fortified food sources.
+Monterey Mushrooms grows a full line of mushrooms that are high in vitamin D. By exposing our mushrooms to UV-B light for a very short period of time, we assist the mushroom into producing precise levels of vitamin D in a natural way.
+As a result, mushrooms can easily provide 100 percent of the recommended value of vitamin D. Mushrooms are the only source of vitamin D in the produce aisle and one of very few non-fortified food sources.

 For more information about Monterey’s Vitamin D enhanced Mushrooms, please email email@example.com.